 - Hard Plastic with # 1-7, except Styrofoam (e.g. plastic salad container, plastic to-go cup, yoghurt container)

 - Metal (e.g. aluminum cans, foil)

 - Soft, stretchy plastic (e.g. cling wrap, plastic bag, Ziploc bag).

 When we send waste to the landfill, it takes up valuable land space and contributes to climate change through the production of greenhouse gases.
 The more items we can keep out of the landfill, the better!

 Unfortunately, some items must go to the black landfill bins.
 Limit these items to:

 - Hard plastic without a number (e.g. straws)

 Bow Valley College has implemented several recycling programs.

 Battery & pen recycling

-Dead and unusable batteries and pens (including felts, whiteboard markers, sharpies, and highlighters) are collected across campus and recycled in partnership with Call2Recycle.
-Students can drop off dead pens and batteries at the Students' Association (S2034) or Library.
+Dead and unusable batteries and pens (including felts, whiteboard markers, sharpies, and highlighters) are collected across campus.
+Students can drop off dead pens and batteries at the Students' Association (S2034) or Library & Learning Commons (North Campus, 2nd Floor).
 This program keeps harmful chemicals out of the landfill, where they can seep into groundwater systems.